AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/precompiles.md

 sidebar_position: 2
 ---

 Precompiled contracts, which borrow their name from Ethereum's, are contracts not deployed by users but defined at the protocol level.
-These contracts are assigned well-known low-number addresses, and their implementation is subject to change via protocol upgrades.
+These contracts and their classes are assigned well-known low-number addresses and identifiers, and their implementation is subject to change via protocol upgrades.
 Precompiled contracts in Aztec are implemented as a set of circuits, one for each function they expose, like user-defined private contracts.
 Precompiles may make use of the local PXE oracle.
-Note that, unlike user-defined contracts, the address of a precompiled contract has no known preimage.
+Note that, unlike user-defined contracts, the address of a precompiled contract instance and the identifier of its class both have no known preimage.

 Rationale for precompiled contracts is to provide a set of vetted primitives for note encryption and tagging that applications can use safely.
 These primitives are guaranteed to be always satisfiable when called with valid arguments.
 This allows account contracts to choose their preferred method of encryption and tagging from any primitive in this set, and application contracts to call into them without the risk of calling into a untrusted code, which could potentially halt the execution flow via an unsatisfiable constrain.
 Furthermore, by exposing these primitives in a reserved set of well-known addresses, applications can be forward-compatible and incorporate new encryption and tagging methods as accounts opt into them.